102nd Infantry Regiment (United States): Global War on Terrorism

 In 2005, the battalion mobilized at Fort Bragg and then deployed in early 2006 to Afghanistan in support of Operation Enduring Freedom.
 The companies supported Provincial Reconstruction Teams (PRT's) across Afghanistan.

 In 2006, the 86th Infantry Brigade Combat Team (Mountain) was reorganized from a "heavy" brigade to a specialized light infantry formation.
 The 1–102nd Infantry was added as the brigade slowly formed from 2006, transitioning to the 42d Infantry Division.

 The 86th IBCT mobilized in December 2009 at Camp Atterbury, Indiana and completed a Joint Readiness Training Center rotation at Fort Polk prior to deployment in support of Operation Enduring Freedom.
+The regiment was then assigned and operated as part of ISAF Task Force Iron Grey in the RC EAST region of Afghanistan’s Hindu Kush region.
+Soldiers from the regiment performed security, reconstruction and assistance to Provincial Reconstruction Teams and the local populace and government in its designated AOR.
 The brigade returned home in December 2010 after being replaced by 2nd IBCT, 34th ID.